alberto56/dcycleblog/_posts/2022-04-22-mediawiki-customizing-tinymce.md

 * Installing TinyMCE in Mediawiki's configuration
 * Rebuild and restart the containers

-Dcycle Mediawiki Starterkit has commented-out in [./docker-resources/load-extensions.sh](https://github.com/dcycle/starterkit-mediawiki/blob/master/docker-resources/load-extensions.sh) and [./docker-resources/load-extensions.php](https://github.com/dcycle/starterkit-mediawiki/blob/master/docker-resources/load-extensions.php) to help you.
+Dcycle Mediawiki Starterkit has commented-out code in [./docker-resources/load-extensions.sh](https://github.com/dcycle/starterkit-mediawiki/blob/master/docker-resources/load-extensions.sh) and [./docker-resources/load-extensions.php](https://github.com/dcycle/starterkit-mediawiki/blob/master/docker-resources/load-extensions.php) to help you.
 Uncomment that code in your installation, and restart the containers by running, once again:

     ./scripts/deploy.sh